 The Authority has not upheld a complaint regarding an item on Newshub Live at 6pm about the current war in Ukraine.
 The complaint was in relation to the map used in the segment, which showed Ukraine, Russia and other nearby countries, and depicted Crimea as a part of Russia.
 The Authority acknowledged that the annexation of Crimea and the ongoing war in Ukraine is a highly sensitive topic and found the map did contain inaccuracies.
 However, the Authority found the segment was materially accurate, as the map would not have significantly affected the audience’s understanding of the programme as a whole.
 In the circumstances the Authority determined that regulatory intervention was not required.
 The programme information, law and order, and fairness standards did not apply.

-Not Upheld: Good Taste and Decency, Programme Information, Balance, Accuracy, Privacy, and Fairness
+Not Upheld: Accuracy, Programme Information, Law and Order, Fairness

 Not Upheld: Good Taste and Decency

-Not Upheld: Good Taste and Decency, Children’s Interests, Law and Order
+Not Upheld: Good Taste and Decency, Violence, Law and Order